Six Word Stories

 2012 Return to Ruby

-I wrote a version with Rails 3 which had the same basic functionality of the CodeIgniter version (it even used the same tables and data).
+I wrote a version with Rails 3 that had the same basic functionality as the CodeIgniter version.
 There wasn’t anything fancy here.
-I was just trying to get up to speed on what’s new in Rails.
+I was just trying to get up to speed on what is new in Rails.

 Next was a Rails 4 version that I wrote as a portfolio piece.
-It was developed following TDD and featured an Ember 1.0 beta front-end.
+It was developed following test-driven development and featured an Ember 1.0 front-end.

 2014 JavaScript All the Things

-While the Rails 4 version never shipped, it included a JSON API which lead to some front-end experiments.
-I made a react version of the UI as well as an Angular 1 version.
+While the Rails 4 version never shipped, it included a JSON API, which led to some front-end experiments.
+I made a UI using React as well as a UI using Angular 1.

 Later, I would write an iOS version of the UI that would hit the Express.js back-end.
-And later GraphQL was added to the express version and the React client was changed to used Apollo to connect to it.
+And later GraphQL was added to it, and the React client was changed to used Apollo to connect to it.

-The Express.js version ended up being a Frankenstein of code with no code quality what so ever.
-Just a bunch of “Wouldn’t be cool if…” tech experiments.
+The Express.js version ended up being a Frankenstein of code with no code quality whatsoever.
+Just a bunch of “Wouldn’t it be cool if…” tech experiments.

 2016 Return to Rails

-At work we were prepping an upgrade our back-end from Rails 3 to 4 to 5.
+At Keyring (where I worked around this time), we were preparing to upgrade our back-end from Rails 3 through to version 4 and finally version 5.
 I pulled out the old Rails 3 version and want to see how painful the upgrade to Rails 5 might be for a simple app.
-It wasn’t that bad for such a small code-based, but it did give me some insights for our back-end upgrade.
+Upgrading such a small codebase wasn’t really comparable, but it did give me some insights for our back-end upgrade.

 The Future

-I think I want to focus less on the tech and more on the other components of a published project that requires nurturing to be successful.
+I think I want to focus less on the tech and more on the other components of a published project that require nurturing to be successful.

 So instead of the new and shiny, I’m going to start with technology that works for me in my day job and focus on the product and not the tech.